ashish-reddy-20-08/Superstore-EDA/README.md

 time, there aren’t any hidden tricks or secrets to uncover.
 - However, the success or failure of a project relies on proper data cleaning.
+- Professional data scientists usually invest a very large portion of their time in this step because of the belief that “Better data beats fancier algorithms”